In this article we review a series of claims made against negligent insurance brokers that have been successfully pursued through to trial.

-As professional negligence specialists, we act for clients nationwide to resolve claims against a wide range of professionals, including insurance brokers.
+As professional negligence solicitors, we act for clients nationwide to resolve claims against a wide range of professionals, including negligent insurance brokers.

 If you would like to arrange an initial consultation with us, free of charge or commitment, please do not hesitate to contact us on 0800 195 4983 or by email at email@example.com.